Studies have shown that community gardens have a positive impact on the lives of the participants and on the neighborhoods where they are located.

 Gardens transcend racial and socioeconomic divides, engage people across generations, and provide a sense of belonging to those who may otherwise feel disconnected.

-We decided to bring a collaborative community garden to the grounds of the former Pleasantville United Methodist Church, transforming an unused lawn into an eco-friendly garden where we will grow organic produce and neighborliness.
+We decided to bring a collaborative community garden to the grounds of the former United Methodist Church of Pleasantville, transforming an unused lawn into an eco-friendly garden where we grow organic produce and neighborliness.